DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

 Key statements and equipment details:

-- He is quoted as saying a Perazzi isn’t just a shotgun, but “the tangible embodiment of my aspirations, dedication, and identity”[37][38].
+- He is quoted as saying a Perazzi isn’t just a shotgun, but “the tangible embodiment of my aspirations, dedication, and identity.”
 - He began his Perazzi journey as a teenager and now relies on a Perazzi High Tech Sporting gun at the highest level (including favored models such as the Perazzi MX12 and High Tech S, customized for his fit).
-- With this shotgun, he won the 2017 World FITASC in Budapest, using Gamebore Black Gold cartridges, and felt the equipment gave him an edge[39][40].
+- With this shotgun, he won the 2017 World FITASC in Budapest, using Gamebore Black Gold cartridges, and felt the equipment gave him an edge.
 - His current Perazzi is described as featuring bespoke stock dimensions and balanced 34″ barrels, chosen to match his smooth, methodical style.

 The text characterizes David’s Perazzi as an “instrument of precision and quiet power.”
-When he shoulders it, he is said to embody the Perazzi brand tone – authentic, aspirational, and calmly confident – inviting others to feel excellence alongside him[41][42].
+When he shoulders it, he is said to embody the Perazzi brand tone – authentic, aspirational, and calmly confident – inviting others to feel excellence alongside him.

 ---